fordjes/sdn-labs/mininet/04_wireshark.md

   `mininet>` `pingall`

-0. stop the capture.
+0. Stop the Wireshark capture by *left-clicking* the red square *stop* button.

-0. Find the following items in the pcap
+0. In your resulting capture, click around to find the following types of OpenFlow packets.

   0. Lots of
   0. Items